tork/workshop-aws/README.md

-lambdas can be triggered by events in a bucket. in `serverless.yml`, uncomment the s3-config: `functions.workshop-aws.events.s3`. deploy and verify that serverless has created a bucket by name `aws-workshop-input`. put a png-file into the input-bucket, verify that the result is written to output bucket.
+lambdas can be triggered by events in a bucket. in `serverless.yml`, uncomment the s3-config: `functions.workshop-aws.events.s3`. deploy and verify that serverless has created a bucket by name `aws-workshop-input`. since bucket names _apparently_ must be unique :rolling_eyes:, rename it to whatever you like. put a png-file into the input-bucket, verify that the result is written to output bucket.

 ## task 4